paatisanchez/obr-scanner/compare-documents/README.md

 ## Usage Recommendation

 We recommend using the template provided in the [Templates](/compare-documents/Templates) folder to check the scanning accuracy at a given moment.
-This document provides a perfect braille translation from the first page of the book: *add*.
+This document provides a perfect braille translation from the first page of the book: *Letters, Volume 13 by Theodor Billroth (German version)*.

 ### Steps to Check Scanning Accuracy